 The Arab world has been plagued with a series of corrupt governments for much of recent history.
 Beginning in late 2010, growing discontent led to a series of popular uprisings known as the Arab Spring.
+In the streets, the schools, the cafés, the places of worship, there was no refuge from political debate.
 From Marrakech to Manama, the winds of revolution swept through the region as the people’s frustrations proved to be uncontainable.
 The mesmerizing changes of the political landscape held the world’s attention, but it is the changes at the societal level that have irreversibly left their mark on the Middle East.

 The developments in Egypt proved to be particularly captivating for both the regional and global audience.
 The sense of accomplishment was palpable—in less than three weeks, the people had toppled an oppressive regime that had stood firm for three decades.
 It was a new beginning, and the optimism that flowed through the country promised a glorious future.

 The revolution sparked a public interest in politics like never before.
 Everyone in Egypt was speaking about politics, to the exclusion of everything else.
 The eagerly anticipated presidential elections, however, ended in a rather divisive conclusion.
 The final runoff was comprised of two disparate candidates: Ahmed Shafiq and Mohammed Morsi.
 On one hand was a candidate that received the support of the previous regime’s loyalists, while the other managed to rally the support of the Islamists, with the majority of the population isolated between them.
 No matter who won, it was clear at this point what the true outcome of this election would be.